Plane of Romania's ex-dictator's fleet sold at auction - RFI

 Seen at the time as a dissident within the Soviet bloc, the dictator -- who ruled Romania from 1965 -- was feted with a ride in a gilded carriage to Buckingham Palace alongside Queen Elizabeth II and a state banquet held in his honour.

-The British wanted to "break the ice with the communist countries and had chosen to do so through someone who had distanced himself from Moscow," Marica told AFP.
+The British wanted to "break the ice with the communist countries and had chosen to do so through someone who had distanced himself from Moscow," Mirica told AFP.

 BAC also welcomed the project as it was finding it increasingly difficult to sell its planes, which were deemed too noisy, according to the Boeing pilot.